Leslie-23/Leslie-23/README.md

 **[AI for SMEs](https://intellexa-sme.vercel.app)** — An AI-powered operations platform for SMEs, designed to transform sales, inventory, expenses, and profit data into owner-ready insights, reports, and actionable business decisions.

+**[CampusConnect](https://github.com/Campus-Connect-v1/campus-connect)** — A university social and collaboration platform built to centralize student communication, campus events, academic updates, and community engagement into one connected digital ecosystem.

 ---

 ## Shipped & live in production